Self-regulation on sustainable finance

 The Swiss Bankers Association (SBA) has undertaken a number initiatives in recent years to help the Swiss financial centre establish a leading international position in the field of sustainable finance and make an effective contribution towards sustainability.
-As the umbrella organisation of the Swiss banks, the SBA is actively lobbying for the framework conditions for sustainable financial products to be continuously improved.
+As the umbrella organisation of the Swiss banks, the SBA actively lobbies for continual improvements to the frameworks for sustainable financial products.
 Industry initiatives play a key role here.
-A prime example is the new self-regulation introduced in the area of Sustainable Finance.
+A prime example is the self-regulation on sustainable finance.

-The new guidelines define binding rules for integrating sustainability criteria into investment advice and portfolio management, as well as mortgage advice.
-By making sustainability themes – in other words, environmental, social and governance (ESG) factors – and energy efficiency an integral part of the advisory sessions with private clients, the industry is making a concrete and important contribution not only towards the achievement of the Paris climate goals, but also to the further strengthening of Switzerland’s position as a premier sustainable finance hub.
+The sustainable finance guidelines lay down binding rules for integrating sustainability criteria into investment advice and portfolio management, as well as mortgage advice.
+By making sustainability themes – in other words, environmental, social and governance (ESG) factors – and energy efficiency an integral part of retail client consultations, the industry is making a concrete and important contribution not only towards the achievement of the Paris Agreement’s climate goals, but also to the further strengthening of Switzerland’s position as a premier sustainable finance hub.

-Both sets of guidelines are binding for SBA members with effect from 1 January 2023, although various transition periods are specified to allow banks to adapt their internal processes.
+Both sets of guidelines in their initial versions are binding for SBA members with effect from 1 January 2023, although various transition periods are specified to allow banks to adapt their internal processes.
 The guidelines will be regularly reviewed in light of market developments and updated as necessary.
+This has already happened for the first time with the Guidelines for the financial service providers on the integration of ESG-preferences and ESG-risks and the prevention of greenwashing in investment advice and portfolio management in 2024.
 Non-members can adopt the guidelines on a voluntary basis.

-Guidelines for financial service providers on the integration of ESG preferences and ESG risks into investment advice and portfolio management
+Guidelines for the financial service providers on the integration of ESG-preferences and ESG-risks and the prevention of greenwashing in investment advice and portfolio management

 Guidelines for mortgage providers on the promotion of energy efficiency

 The purpose of the “Guidelines for mortgage providers on the promotion of energy efficiency” is to encourage mortgage providers to consider long-term value retention, and consequently the energy efficiency of the building to be financed, when offering clients advice on financing a property.
 The intention is to make clients aware of the importance of energy efficiency upgrades.
 The initial focus is on advice to private individuals seeking finance for single-family and holiday homes.
-This advice should also include information about expected upgrade requirements for the property in future, as well as details of independent specialist agencies able to offer specific guidance.
-Members also undertake to provide appropriate and regular training for their client advisors regarding long-term value retention and improvement of energy efficiency.
+This advice should also include information about expected upgrade requirements for the property in future, as well as details of subsidies available for building upgrades and independent specialist agencies able to offer specific guidance.
+Members also undertake to provide regular training for their client advisors regarding the long-term value retention and energy efficiency of properties.

 Experts